This article was updated on July 19, 2018.

-No matter your company or industry, stress is a common workplace hazard.
+No matter your business or industry, stress is a common workplace hazard.
 As a catalyst for employee health problems, lost productivity, absenteeism, burnout, resignations and workplace accidents, stress is hard to match.
 HR leaders should be seeking to implement employee learning programs that address the causes and consequences of stress.

 The Causes of Workplace Stress

-A report from Healthcare Advocates explains the causes of stress: "On-the-job stressors range from unclear job expectations and time pressures to noisy work stations.
+Healthcare Advocates explains the causes of stress: "On-the-job stressors range from unclear job expectations and time pressures to noisy work stations.
 A significant factor is lack of accommodation for work/life balance, which can add to the stress load."

 With all of those stressors sure to continue, employee learning programs should be big part of your efforts to attack workplace stress.

-Seven Strategies to Manage Stress
+7 Strategies to Manage Stress

 1. Assess the stress.
 You already know the key indicators of stress, so analyze your absenteeism rates, your turnover, your employee health indicators, the number of employee complaints and trends in your productivity.
 Take a good, close look at the results of your employee satisfaction surveys, too.
 Such an analysis, which will require an aggregation of employee-related data, will enable you to see the scope and cost of your organization's stress challenge.